 "I don't find that shocking.
 What else?"
 Lennox asks, calmly.

 "She's not our daughter."

-"Again, I don't find that shocking.
+"Again, I don't find that to be a revelation.
 Why are you telling me this now?"
 He questions, I can hear the bite in his voice.

 I feel lightheaded.
 They aren't my parents, I'm not a twin.
 Lennox's arms wrap around my waist and he carries me inside.
 He caresses my back.
 "Breathe."
 I do as he says, my lungs starved of oxygen.